fairfin/fairfin-website/program.md

 ##### English Courses
 This semester we are closing in on having 50% international students in our faculty.
 Yet only very few courses are offered in english.
 Those few courses which are offered in english language then naturally get overrun resulting in students not being able to take them.
 For many students this results in having to study an additional year and not having the ability to choose between different courses.
-This is just one example of the universities recless behaviour in implementing two english study courses and not preparing for them in any way.
+This is just one example of the universities reckless behaviour in implementing two english study courses and not preparing for them in any way.

 - We want to promote using a central technical system for registering to a specific course
 - We want to draft up a fair, discrimination free system of letting people into their preferred courses